-Venture just north of downtown to stroll the tree lined streets and quaint cottage districts of Alamo Heights.
-Located along the main stretch of Broadway, Alamo Heights boasts colorful boutiques, upscale eateries and family-friendly attractions including museums like the McNay Art Museum.
+Venture just north of downtown to stroll the tree-lined streets and quaint cottage districts of Alamo Heights.
+Located along the main stretch of Broadway, Alamo Heights boasts colorful boutiques, upscale eateries and family-friendly attractions including exquisite art museums like the McNay Art Museum.
 Adjacent to the Broadway Cultural Corridor, the neighborhood is centrally located, easily accessible and bursting with entertainment for visitors of all ages.
 A close-knit community, residents welcome visitors to experience life as a local in the Heights.
 Come see what’s new.

 In the past, the headwaters of the San Antonio River that attracted early nomadic Texas Indians also beckoned early settlers.
 One of these early settlers was George Brackenridge.
 He built a mansion in the area and named his new neighborhood Alamo Heights.
 Today, that neighborhood is a city surrounded by San Antonio and filled with locally-owned restaurants, boutiques, museums and parks.
 All just a few miles north of downtown.